 An advance decision lets you say which types of medical treatment you wouldn't want in certain situations.
-It is only used if a time comes when you can't make or communicate the decision yourself.
+It's only used if a time comes when you can't make or communicate the decision yourself.

 An advance decision to refuse medical treatment is legally binding, when properly worded.
-It will make sure that you aren't given medical treatment that you don't want.
+It'll make sure that you aren't given most medical treatments that you don't want.
+However, if you want to refuse life-sustaining treatment, then other conditions need to be met, for example the advance decision would need to be witnessed.